Updated July 8, 2013

 Note on Logical Volume Management (LVM) disks / partitions (common for Fedora installations)

 You can graphically manage lvm partitions using the system-config-lvm Linux tool.
-Documentation for system-config-lvm is available for various flavors of Linux online and a comment from David below has confirmed this method works on Ubuntu 10 Server.
+Documentation for system-config-lvm is available for various flavors of Linux online and a comment from David in the comments section has confirmed this method works on Ubuntu 10 Server.

 If you cannot use system-config-lvm, here are other options: